floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_migration.md

 ## Online migration

 When upgrading from Search Guard 6 to Search Guard 7, you can use sgadmin to fully automate the migration process.
-Search Guard for Elasticsearch 7 is able to read both v6 and v7 configuration format, however, it is strongly recommended to migrate the configuration files after you upgraded your cluster.
+Search Guard for OpenSearch/Elasticsearch 7 is able to read both v6 and v7 configuration format, however, it is strongly recommended to migrate the configuration files after you upgraded your cluster.
 This command will:

-* Connect to your running Elasticsearch 7 cluster
+* Connect to your running OpenSearch/Elasticsearch 7 cluster
 * Download the legacy v6 Search Guard configuration
 * Perform an offline migration
 * Upload the migrated v7 configuration